Zell0ss/oauth2_google/README.md

     - Give it a name (for your reference).
     - Optional: You can add restricted uris for google to accept your application to call from.
 As this is a local development you can add https://127.0.0.1:5000 or leave it blank
     - Crucially: Add Authorized redirect URIs.
 This is the URL within your application where Google will redirect the user back to after they authenticate and grant consent (Step 4 in Handshake sends the auth code to this URI).
 This URI must exactly match the one your Flask application will handle.
 For local development, this is often something like http://127.0.0.1:5000/callback or http://localhost:5000/callback.
 In this case left it to https://127.0.0.1:5000/login/callback
-6. Create: Click the "Create" button.
+6. Click the "Create" button.
 7. Get Credentials: A pop-up will display your Client ID and Client Secret.
 Copy these immediately and store them securely. *Do not commit your Client Secret to version control.*

 These generated Client ID and Client Secret are the "client credentials"

 ## Connect FLASK API to GOOGLE OAUTH2
+We will be using OAuthLib to manage the handsake.
+It has wrappers to all major frameworks but we will keep it agnostic.
+That and the rest of the libraries are in the pipfile

+- db.py: it will manage a local database to manage the logins
+- schema.sql: this will create the sole table
+-